jutkko/copy-pasta/README.md

 <Enter your S3 SECRETACCESSKEY>
 ```

-If you are not using Amazon S3, or your bucket locatin is  not in London you
+If you are not using Amazon S3, or your bucket location is  not in London you
 might want to pass the `endpoint` and `location` of your S3 backend
 implementation when you target.